FulongLi/fulongli.github.io/_pages/support.md

 ## Thank You

-Every contribution — big or small — helps us move closer to a sustainable, efficient, and connected energy future.
+Every contribution, big or small, helps us move closer to a sustainable, efficient, and connected energy future.
 Together, we are powering innovation.